-Majors: ~Actuarial Sciences ~Applied Math ~Astronomy ~Biomedical Engineering ~Chemical Engineering ~Chemistry ~Civil Engineering ~Computer Engineering ~Computer Sciences ~Construction Engineering & Management ~Electrical Engineering ~Geological Sciences ~Information Systems ~Mathematics ~Math & Economics ~Mechanical Engineering ~Physics ~Quantitative Biology ~Statistics
+Majors: ~Actuarial Sciences ~Applied Math ~Astronomy ~Biomedical Engineering ~Chemical Engineering ~Chemistry ~Civil Engineering ~Computer Engineering ~Computer Sciences ~Construction Engineering & Management ~Cybersecurity Engineering ~Electrical Engineering ~Game Studies and eSports ~Geological Sciences ~Information Systems ~Mathematics ~Math & Economics ~Mechanical Engineering ~Physics ~Quantitative Biology ~Statistics

 The Social Sciences are concerned with society and interpreting or understanding human interactions.
 Majors in this interest area investigate why individuals or groups behave in a certain way.
 Coursework often encompasses some research on race, class, gender, ethnicity or other status and will cover a wide variety of topics such as individual counseling, human rights violations, economic regulations, and gender studies.